Astrap1/Orpits-0x02/README.md

 This section focuses on what is stored inside the `.x2` file.
 The full save and loading flow is explained later in the Architecture section.

 ## Why JSON
-For the current version, `.x2` files are stored as JSON.
-We chose JSON because it is readable, easy to debug, and simple to parse from both the React frontend and the Rust/Tauri backend.
-During development, this is useful because the team can open a saved `.x2` file and immediately inspect whether the title, content, style ranges, and timestamp were saved correctly.

-JSON also fits the current complexity of the project. x2pad does not need a binary file format because the current note data is mostly structured text and metadata.
-A binary format may be smaller, but it would be harder to inspect and harder to debug.
-JSON gives us a practical balance: it is structured enough for the app to validate and extend, but still simple enough for developers to understand without special tools.
+`.x2` files use JSON because the current note data consists mainly of structured text and metadata.
+JSON is readable without special tools, easy to inspect during development, and structured enough for validation and future extension.
+A binary format might be smaller, but would be harder to debug.

 Another reason for choosing JSON is compatibility with the frontend and backend stack.
-The editor state already exists in TypeScript as objects such as the note title, content, and style ranges.
+The editor state already exists in TypeScript as objects such as the note title, content, style ranges, and structured tables.
 The Rust backend can serialise and deserialise the same structure using `serde`.
 This reduces unnecessary conversion work between the frontend and backend.

 ## Why `.x2` Stores Plain Text Plus Style Ranges
 x2pad stores the main note content as plain text and stores formatting separately as style ranges.
 This is a deliberate alternative to storing the whole note as HTML.

+Structured tables are the exception: the plain-text content stores a table anchor, while the table's cells and formatting are stored in the separate `tables` field.

 Using plain text plus style ranges has several benefits:
 - the note content remains easy to read and process;